 Acai is seriously everywhere in the City of Angels, even Burbank has one! (we’re kidding — we love Burbank).
 This spot has hemp granola, which we wish every acai place had, and a huge variety of fruit like mangos and dates for the more adventurous bowl-eaters.

-On one hand, you can’t easily grab and go here.
-But on the other hand, you might have a margarita while you wait for your bowl… so it’s really not a problem.
+This place isn't exactly grab and go, but you can enjoy a margarita while waiting on your meal.
 They have three different delicious bowls—each with a different base: lentil, brown rice, or quinoa—all vegan and satisfying.
 There’s a reason why in the background of everyone’s GM Instagram posts you see everyone eating out of a bowl.

 Eastsiders love this Silver Lake and Downtown place for its authentic Hawaiian cuisine (and by that we mean they have Spam here — what’s more Hawaiian than that?!).
-Grab it musubi-style with a dash of sriracha.
+Grab it musubi-style (basically sushi with Spam) with a dash of sriracha.